Sunday, December 22, 2024

 While in town, we made a point to stop at all 3(!) of their cool coffee shops, as well as several other wonderful restaurants.
 A shout out to The Secret Stash pizza place, with its unique interior vibe and even more unique pizza toppings!

 #4.
-Free Bus, Walk or Hike from Ski Resort to town
+Free Bus, Walk or Hike from Ski Resort to downtown Crested Butte

 As mentioned above, we rented a condo for the weekend about 3 miles north of town in the ski community of (unincorporated) Mt.Crested Butte.
 We noticed on our first night that there is a bus (The Mountain Express) that travels between Crested Butte and Mt.
 Crested Butte, which we later learned is free!
 However, Saturday morning we were looking for exercise, so we made use of the Upper and Lower Loop trail.
 The cool thing about this trail as that we were able to hike the Lower Loop which has a typical unpaved trail through forested areas around the base of Crested Butte, so the views are AMAZING!
 It dropped us off in Crested Butte, where we immediately found a Coffee Shop as a reward for our efforts 🙂